The Walt Disney Company France: Gaumont Buena Vista International

-Disney Channel +1, a timeshift channel, and a Playhouse Disney channel launched in 2002.
+Toon Disney, Disney Channel +1, a timeshift channel, and a Playhouse Disney channel launched in 2002.
 As of 30 June 2004, BVPD and Gaumont dissolved their French distribution joint venture, Gaumont Buena Vista International.

 Buena Vista International France

+On September 4, 2007, Disney Cinemagic replaced Toon Disney.

-On 30 November 2008 at 8:30 PM, Disney Cinemagic HD debuted in France broadcasting on CANALSAT from 6am to 1am daily, making the channel the first "children and family HDTV channel in a French market".
+On November 30, 2008 at 8:30 PM, Disney Cinemagic HD debuted in France broadcasting on CANALSAT from 6am to 1am daily, making the channel the first "children and family HDTV channel in a French market".

 Jean-Francois Camilleri, head of the company, had the company acquire March of the Penguins for the French market.
 Buena Vista International France also managed to obtain a 20% ownership stake in the French version of the film.
 However, Buena Vista Pictures Distribution's bid to distribute the film in the US ultimately failed.
 At the formation of the Disneynature film unit, Camilleri was placed in charge of the unit.